-Brown Patch lawn disease is triggered in a similar manner and time of year as the Leaf Spot disease. these times will mainly be in the warmer months when humidity can be higher, however Brown Patch may not always be seen in the heat of Summer, but will instead be most common on either side of Summer.
+Brown Patch lawn disease is triggered in a similar manner and time of year as the Leaf Spot disease.
+These times will mainly be in the warmer months when humidity can be higher, however Brown Patch may not always be seen in the heat of Summer, but will instead be most common in the Fall season.

 Brown Patch lawn disease will become most active and aggressive when experiencing its peak growing conditions, which is when excess water continues to sit on the lawn for long periods of time under humid conditions.
 And these peak fungus growing conditions are usually brought on by ourselves when we water lawns at night time, combined with higher temperatures.